 I think being a parent in the helping profession has it’s own set of unique blessings and challenges.
 When you’re knee-deep in life with others outside of your home it can breathe a fresh wind into your lungs, while simultaneously draining you of every last ounce of empathy.

-If you’re a nurse, teacher, caregiver, social worker, or other helper by profession you get the weird dichotomy I’m talking about.
+If you’re a nurse, teacher, caregiver, social worker, or another helper by profession you get the weird dichotomy I’m talking about.
 On any given day you can be drowning in paperwork, or drowning in….other stuff (nurses, you are my heroes).
-You can be sitting in the hospital with a client, trying to find them a psych bed or helping a domestic violence survivor make their safety plan.
+You can be sitting in the hospital with a client, trying to find them a psych bed, or helping a domestic violence survivor make their safety plan.
 Yet while you may get to clock out, your brain is with those who are entrusted to your care.
 Their needs and their pain don’t clock out when you do.
 But at the same time, you likely have people under your roof who also need the greatest caregiver around: YOU.

 So how do we balance this?

 First, a disclaimer: for those of you who are working full-time in the helping profession while raising your kids: I salute you.
 I couldn’t do it.
 I had to walk away from full-time work while my kids are little because I simply could not do both momming and full-time work well at all.
-So, my self care in this season of my life was quite drastic: I am working part-time while raising my kids.
+So, my self-care in this season of my life was quite drastic: I am working part-time while raising my kids.
 Everyone is much happier!
 But I understand that this is not for everyone, nor is it feasible for everyone.
 I understand I am speaking from a position of immense privilege.